 Direct Pay can only verify your identity with information from your past 6 years of tax returns.
-That means if your payment is for the current 2016 tax year (e.g. 1040ES Estimated Payment), or it is for a tax return from 2009 or before, you will need to select another year's return to verify your information.
+That means if your payment is for the current tax year (e.g., 1040ES Estimated Payment) or a tax return more than 6 years ago, you will need to select another year's return to verify your information.
 IRS recommends using your most recent return for verification.

 I'm getting a message that Direct Pay cannot verify my identity, what should I do?

 Direct Pay uses information from a prior year's tax return to verify your identify.
 The return year you use for verification does not have to be the same as the Tax Year for Payment.
 Make sure that you enter your name and address as they were on your tax return for the tax year you select for verification.
 You may find it helpful to use your most recent return, or try using your information from a different year.

 What types of returns, notices, or payment plans can I apply my Direct Pay payment to?